Compliance February 7, 2026 | 10 min read

 DeFi protocols and self-hosted wallets do not fall directly under DAC8.
 But: on-chain transactions are publicly visible.
 If you transfer from an exchange to your own wallet, the exchange sees this withdrawal and reports it.

-04 The Logic Chain: Why Crypto Documentation is Critical
+04 The Logic Chain: Why Crypto Accounting is Critical

-To understand why DAC8 makes crypto documentation so relevant, consider the chronological dependency:
+To understand why DAC8 makes crypto accounting so relevant, consider the chronological dependency:

 The Sequence: